Knowledge of digital photography basics is essential in order to produce quality digital scrapbooking projects.

 The availability of digital photo frames has opened up an interesting way of sharing your digital scrapbooking projects.
 There is no need to make guests gather around the computer to enjoy your digital scrapbooking projects.
 With digital pictures frames, digital scrapbooking projects can be constructed to take advantage of the various features available with these frames and projects can be then displayed anywhere.

 In order to preserve digital photographs, proper backups must be made.
 Storage of digital photos only on one type of medium such as a hard drive, increases the risk of losing them.
 One option for backups is to use an online photo backup system.
-Recommendations on how to properly store digital photographs for the long term are provided here.
+Recommendations on how to properly store digital photographs for the long term are provided at the digital photo storage page.

 For any individual involved in digital scrapbooking, knowledge of the digital photography basics will produce top quality and memorable digital scrapbooks.